 - ❤Excellent Organiztion Set :These multipurpose,prefect size to be used as canisters,storage jars for home and kitchen ,ideal for...

-- Leakproof 4-hinge locking system forms an airtight, watertight seal between container and lid.
-Never endure spilled food in your lunch bag again....
+- No more spills - Leakproof 4-hinge locking system forms an airtight, watertight seal between container and lid.
+You can carry soups and sauces in your...

 Wash and Dry